Sachin-Rathore-1234/redrob-hackathon/README.md

-# Redrob Hackathon – Intelligent Candidate Discovery & Ranking
+# Redrob Hackathon Resume Ranker

-This repository contains our solution for the Redrob Intelligent Candidate Discovery & Ranking Challenge.

-The system ranks candidates for a given Job Description using a hybrid retrieval and scoring pipeline combining:
+A hybrid resume ranking system for the **Redrob Senior AI Engineer Hackathon** that combines:

-- Dense semantic retrieval (Sentence Transformers + FAISS)
+- Semantic Retrieval (Sentence Transformers + FAISS)
-- Sparse retrieval (BM25)
-- Structured feature engineering
-- Learning-to-Rank (LightGBM)
+- BM25 Keyword Retrieval
-- Rule-based business signals
+- Rule-based Feature Scoring
+- Candidate Ranking with Explainable Reasoning

+The system returns the **Top 100 candidates** for the provided job description.

 ---